olayad/btc-stats/README.md

 ```

 To run the application using a different input file data, run the application with `--f [input_file.csv]`.

-A sample input file has been provided,
+To use the sample file provided,

 ```
 $ ./app.py --f ../data/loans-sample.csv